danludwig/eventsourced.net/README.md

 ##### ArangoDB

-Before you can run the app, you will need to start an ArangoDB instance at [http://localhost:8529](http://localhost:8529). *For a better development experience, it is recommended that you at least clone the repository to a local working copy before doing this (see Advanced Options below)*.
+Before you can run the app, you will need to start an ArangoDB instance at [http://localhost:8529](http://localhost:8529). *For a better development experience, it is recommended that you at least [clone this repository](#up-and-running) to a local working copy before installing the ArangoDB app (read Advanced Options below)*.
 Follow these instructions to install the free ArangoDB app when you're ready:

 - Start the App Store app, type `ArangoDB` into the search box and hit <kbd>return</kbd>.
 - The search should return 1 result for `ArangoDB Developer Tools`.
 Click `GET`, then click `INSTAL APP`.